nocobase/website/content/articles/6-best-open-source-ai-tools-to-build-dashboards/index.md

 **Core uses**

-* **Fast visualization building**  It can automatically create charts and starter dashboards from connected data sources, making it suitable for operations dashboards and routine metric views.
+* **Fast visualization building**: It can automatically create charts and starter dashboards from connected data sources, making it suitable for operations dashboards and routine metric views.
-* **Embedding analytics into other systems**  Its API based architecture allows teams to integrate generative analytics into existing business applications.
+* **Embedding analytics into other systems**: Its API based architecture allows teams to integrate generative analytics into existing business applications.

 **AI highlights**

-* **End to end generative analytics**  Wren AI converts natural language into SQL and then into charts or reports, covering the full workflow from Text to SQL to visualization.
+* **End to end generative analytics**: Wren AI converts natural language into SQL and then into charts or reports, covering the full workflow from Text to SQL to visualization.
-* **Semantic layer**  A built in semantic engine interprets business models and data structures, improving the accuracy of natural language queries and generated charts.
+* **Semantic layer**: A built in semantic engine interprets business models and data structures, improving the accuracy of natural language queries and generated charts.
-* **Model flexibility and self hosting**  Supports multiple models such as OpenAI, Gemini, Google AI, and Anthropic, and provides an open source self hosted edition for environments requiring data security or cost control.
+* **Model flexibility and self hosting**: Supports multiple models such as OpenAI, Gemini, Google AI, and Anthropic, and provides an open source self hosted edition for environments requiring data security or cost control.

 ---